top of page

 KOFFIE bij Joost & Maartje is for sure my favourite coffee bar in Maastricht.
 So every time I visit the city I try to squeeze in a short break here.
 Unfortunately I don't have any pictures of the interior, because most of the time it's quite busy here and I want to respect the privacy of the other guests.
 It's a nice place for breakfast or lunch, and the excellent spot for just a cup of coffee with some of their delicious sweets on the side.

-Coffee at KOFFIE bij Joost & Maartje in Maastricht
+V60 hand brew coffee at KOFFIE bij Joost en Maartje in Maastricht

 Sweets at KOFFIE bij Joost & Maartje in Maastricht